 The HX-1 is built on an entirely different platform to the HN7; the HN7 is a dedicated GPS unit running Windows CE as its operating system, whilst the HX-1 is a locked Android tablet.
-This fundamental difference brings with it some interesting points of difference to explore.
-Firstly, let’s look as some of the benefits that arise from this new Android tablet platform.
+This distinction brings with it some interesting points of difference to explore.
+Firstly, let’s look at some of the benefits that arise from this new Android tablet platform.

 The Screen: LCD vs LED

 The HN7 has a 7 inch 800 x 480 pixel WVGA TFT LCD, compared to the HX-1, which has a 1024 x 600 pixel LED tempered glass screen.
 The benefits of the LED screen are that it is both brighter and sharper.
 I would say that the new LED screen with its better image quality is a big improvement over the HN7s TFT LCD screen and after having seen it in the flesh it really is an excellent screen with great readability even in direct sunlight.

 The HN7 has a fairly short battery life, the specs give a continuous usage time of 1.5 hours.
 The HX-1's continuous usage time is considerably longer, having a larger capacity battery of 5000mAH, Hema cites 6 hours, and my initial testing indicates that it certainly runs 4 hours without any issues.
 A more powerful battery with a longer off power usage time is then a big plus for the HX-1.

 Processing Speed: 128MB vs 1GB

 The HN7 has 128MB of ram, whilst the HX-1 has a full gigabyte of ram.
 By having almost 8 times the processing power the HX-1 has a faster refresh rate when accessing the 4WD maps and I also found that the menus opened up significantly faster.
 I like my gadgets to work quickly so I give the extra RAM a big tick of approval.

 Updating: Computer vs Wireless